 5. Click the Contacts Icon.

-10. Click "Choose File" and find the .vcf file you downloaded from your iCloud account.
+10. Select the file that you just downloaded from iCloud and click Open.
 It will likely be found in your “Downloads” folder on a PC or Mac.

 11. Click "Import" to bring your contacts into Gmail.
-After a quick upload, all your contacts will be linked to your Google account and automatically loaded on our Android device.
+After a quick upload, your contact(s) will be available in Gmail's address book.